Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 Ultimately, JUnit provides a testing framework, so you can test your code without stressing about details (formatting and printing of error messages, counting failures and succsses, etc.).

 So what is different about a JUnit java file?
-Go ahead and navigate to the Arithmetic directory and open `ArithmeticTest.java` in your favorite text editor (if you're using it, don't open IntelliJ just yet).
+Go ahead and navigate to the Arithmetic directory and open `ArithmeticTest.java` in your favorite text editor (don't open IntelliJ just yet).

 The first thing you'll notice are the imports at the top.
 These imports are what give you easy access to the JUnit methods and functionality that you'll need to run JUnit tests.